When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 If a journalist quotes you, they’ll almost always include a link in the text to your site.
 This is what we call an “editorial link,” and it’s the best kind of link you can get.
 It’s legitimate, earned, and natural, and Google puts a lot of value on these.

-Some of the ways you can help out a journalist are to let them quote you as a subject matter expert or provide them with something newsworthy your company did that they can write an article about.
+Some of the ways you can help out a journalist are to let them quote you as a subject matter expert or provide them with something newsworthy that your company did that they can write an article about.

 HARO has a couple of different tiers you can sign up for.
 Their basic package is entirely free, but they also have paid plans that offer additional features.
 These range from $19 to $149 per month.